 Amnestic disorders are a series of disorders that involve loss of memories formerly established, loss of the ability to construct and establish new memories, or loss of the ability to gain or grasp new information.
 There are various types of amnesia, including retrograde amnesia, anterograde amnesia, transient global amnesia, and infantile amnesia.
-Learn more about amnestic disorders and its nursing care management, interventions, assessment in this study guide.

-What are Amnestic disorders?
+What are Amnestic Disorders?

 Amnestic disorders are characterized by an inability to learn new information (short-term memory deficit) despite normal attention and an inability to recall previously learned information (long-term memory deficit).